mailhunt/policies/refund/index.md

 At the end of the day, nearly everything on the edges comes down to a case-by-case basis.
 [Send us a note](mailto:contact@mailhunt.io), tell us what's up, and we'll work with you to make sure you’re happy.

-\*_This policy applies to any product created and owned by PROXIMA B SASU.
-That includes any version of mailhunt._
+\*_This policy applies to any product created and owned by mailhunt.